LeVlad/BusyMammaBee/README.md

 # Credits

-Richard Wells - an excellent mentor that will go above and beyond
+Richard Wells - an excellent mentor that will go above and beyond.

 Most of the code I have written myself and where I borrowed I have from the following: